To book Adam Kay please contact your JLA Agent.

 Initially combining life as a junior doctor with his role in the musical comedy duo Amateur Transplants, Adam has gone from the online hit London Underground song to become an acclaimed author.
-His debut book This is Going to Hurt has become an award-winning best-seller translated into 20 languages and adapted for television.
+His debut book This is Going to Hurt has become an award-winning bestseller translated into twenty languages and adapted for television.
 In his follow up book Undoctored: The Story of a Medic Who Ran out of Patients, Adam reflects on what's happened since he hung up his scrubs.

-Adam has also written for comedy shows across BBC TV and is a regular on Radio 4’s The Now Show.
-He’s also worked as an advertising copywriter and in medicine he has written professional texts as well as acclaimed women’s health features for Cosmopolitan magazine.
+Adam has written for comedy shows across BBC TV and is a regular on Radio 4’s The Now Show.
+He’s worked as an advertising copywriter, and in medicine has written professional texts, as well as acclaimed women’s health features for Cosmopolitan magazine.
 Adam is also a columnist for The Sunday Times.